Why You Need To Be Spying On Your Competitors

 Like what?
 Well, start by paying a bit more attention to the type of ads you’re seeing, where you’re seeing them, and the call to actions they’re using.

 You’ll also want to see how well you’re performing in search engine results by typing in different keywords relative to your business and analyzing how you rank.

 4) Do Your Competitors have any Exclusive Offers?

-After that, try to find out if your competitors have any type of exclusive offer they’re advertising.
+After that, try to find out if your competitors have any exclusive offer they’re advertising.
 This can include loyalty programs, coupons, e-books, or webinars.

-If your competitors are advertising exclusive offers and you’re not, then that will most definitely eat aware at your market share.
+If your competitors are advertising exclusive offers and you’re not, then that will most definitely eat away at your market share.

 5) What about Your Website?